The change will come into force at 00:01 Saturday 24 October. Find out more details about Slough going into tier 2 and what it means.

 The Foot-and-Mouth Disease (England) Order 2006 sets out the procedures and controls required on suspicion and confirmation of FMD, and provides for the creation of a number of zones providing different levels of control.
 The Order also introduces a number of treatments, such as heat treatment (cooking), deboning and maturation that have to be applied to meat and other animal products from an infected area.

 The Foot-and-Mouth Disease (Control of Vaccination) (England) Regulations 2006 allow vaccination as an acceptable disease control strategy in addition to the slaughter policy.
-The Regulations prohibit vaccination except under licence by the Secretary of State and also ban the export of vaccinated animals to other EU member states.
+The Regulations prohibit vaccination except under licence by the Secretary of State and also ban the export of vaccinated animals to other Member States of the European Union (EU).
 The Regulations provide for control zones both where vaccination takes place and where it is expressly prohibited.
 The Regulations also introduce treatments for meat and other animal products from vaccinated animals.

-Livestock keepers can stay up to date with the latest FMD developments via the APHA alerts subscription service.
+Livestock keepers can stay up to date with the latest FMD developments via the APHA alert subscription service.

 This information is intended for guidance; only the courts can give an authoritative interpretation of the law.